Programs in Social Sciences

 Stanford is a partner in the Leadership Alliance Summer Research Early Identification Program (SR-EIP).
 This program, principally for underserved and underrepresented students, offers undergraduates the opportunity to work for eight to ten weeks under the guidance of a faculty or research mentor at participating Alliance institutions.

-The SMYSP Summer Residential Program offers five weeks of intensive science and health training each summer for low income and under-represented high school students from northern and central California.
+The Stanford Medical Youth Science Program offers five weeks of intensive science and health training each summer.
 Participants live together at Stanford, attend scientific lectures, complete anatomy laboratory practicums, intern at Stanford Hospital & Clinics and the Veterans Affairs Palo Alto Health Care System hospital, and learn about college entrance requirements, application procedures and financial aid.
-The program is tuition-free; selection is based on an application process.
+There is no cost to participate.